SMAC-Group/ib/README.md

 `simulate()` method (see `help(simulate)`).

-We provide more parameters for which to correct the bias for `lm`, `glm`, `glm.nb` and `lmer` classes, as shown in the example above with the overdispersion parameter of the negative binomial regression.
+We provide more parameters for which to correct the bias for `lm`, `glm`, `glm.nb`, `lmer` and `vglm` classes, as shown in the example above with the overdispersion parameter of the negative binomial regression.

 On top of `simulate`, we also consider cases where the response variable is generated using censoring, missing at random and outliers mechanisms.